Klyra-project/Klyra/README.md

 ## Contributing to klyra

-Contributing to klyra is highly encouraged!
+Contributing to Klyra is highly encouraged!

 If you want to setup a local environment to test code changes to core `klyra` packages, or want to contribute to the project check out [our docs](https://docs.klyra.rs/community/contribute).